jacintak/jacintak.github.io/content/authors/admin/index.md

 - Visitors
 ---

-I am a Teaching and Research Fellow in the Department of Zoology at Trinity College Dublin.
 I want to know where animals live and how they persist in their environment.
 My interests lie at the intersection between ecology, evolutionary biology and experimental biology.

-My research centers on characterising diversity in traits and understanding the consequences for abundances and distributions of species.
-I answer these questions through an integrative combination of field and natural history observations, manipulative laboratory experiments and quantitative analysis and modelling, grounded within conceptual frameworks.
+My research centers on characterising diversity in traits and understanding the consequences of this diversity for abundances and distributions of species.
+I answer these questions through an integrative combination of field and natural history observations, manipulative laboratory experiments, and quantitative analysis and modelling, grounded within conceptual frameworks.